 ICOMB’s members are national churches, located in every continent.
 Some were established over 100 years ago (India, Canada, USA).
-God continues to bless with the planting of local churches in new areas of the world, which eventually achieve national presence and membership status in ICOMB.
+God continues to bless with the planting of churches in new areas of the world, which, once organized at a national level, first become associate members and eventually achieve national membership status in ICOMB.

 Many of our members also connect through area cohorts: the European cohort and Latin American cohort meet to discuss issues specific to their region.